liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 $$$

 You've created your specialized role and assigned users to it.
-Next, you need a location in the Documents and Media library for that role to manage Lunar Resort guest media.
+In the Documents and Media library, you need a place for that role to manage Lunar Resort guest media.
 A Documents and Media folder fits the bill.
-In the folder we create the role will add, organize, and share the files.
-First, open the Product Menu, click on your site's name, and navigate to *Content &rarr; Documents and Media* in for your site.
-The Documents and Media screen appears and displays the Documents and Media library's *Home* folder (the library's root folder).
+In the folder we'll create the role will add, organize, and share the files.
+Let's navigate into your site's Documents and Media library.

+Open the Product Menu, click on your site's name, and navigate to *Content &rarr; Documents and Media* in for your site.
+The Documents and Media screen appears and displays the Documents and Media library's *Home* (the library's root folder).
 As you add files and folders to the library, they're listed here.

 ![Figure 1: The Documents and Media's *Home* folder starts empty.
 But the Add menu lets you upload all kinds of documents to the library.](../../images/dm-admin-add-menu.png)